-Laser therapy 76 can sometimes be used to treat small tumors in the lining of the airway or to open up a blocked airway.
+Laser therapy75 can sometimes be used to treat small tumors in the lining of the airway or to open up a blocked airway.
 A laser on the end of a flexible tube is passed through the mouth and into the airway.
 The tumor is then burned away by the laser.

-Argon plasma coagulation (APC)77 destroys tumors by using an argon gas jet to apply heat to specific areas without having to make direct contact with the area.
+Argon plasma coagulation (APC)76 destroys tumors by using an argon gas jet to apply heat to specific areas without having to make direct contact with the area.
 This lets your pulmonologist treat a larger area, which will often shorten the procedure time.
 This procedure may be used to improve breathing if cancer is in or near your airway.

-Cryotherapy or cryoablation^{78, 79} destroys tumors by freezing the tissue.
+Cryotherapy or cryoablation^{77, 78} destroys tumors by freezing the tissue.
 A super-cooled probe is used over the entire surface of the tumor.
-The tissue is then allowed to thaw, and will then be refrozen and thawed several times.
+The tissue is then allowed to thaw-and will be refrozen and thawed several times.
 Cryotherapy is sometimes used when surgery is not an option.

-High-dose rate (HDR) brachytherapy, also called image-guided brachytherapy (IGBT)80 sends high-dose radiation directly into tumors that are in the main airway through a very small tube.
-This protects lung tissue near the tumor and sends high-dose radiation through a very small tube directly into tumors that are in the main airway..
+High-dose rate (HDR) brachytherapy, also called image-guided brachytherapy (IGBT)79 sends high-dose radiation directly into tumors that are in the main airway through a very small tube.
+This protects lung tissue near the tumor and sends a higher dose of radiation into the tumor.
+As a result, more cancer cells are destroyed.

-Airway stenting81 places a small hollow tube in the airway to open areas that are blocked or narrowed due to the lung tumor or scar tissue.
+Airway stenting80 places a small hollow tube in the airway to open areas that are blocked or narrowed due to the lung tumor or scar tissue.
 The airway stent can stay in place long term if needed.

-Balloon bronchoplasty 82 uses a balloon to open a narrow airway.
-This is very useful when an airway is narrowed due to scarring.
+Balloon bronchoplasty81 uses a balloon to open a narrow airway, and it is very useful when an airway is narrowed due to scarring.
 Depending on the location of the scar tissue, the widening of the airway can be done using a flexible or rigid bronchoscope.
 It can also be done before an airway stent is placed.

-Photodynamic therapy (PDT)83 can be used to treat tumors in the outer layers of the windpipe or to open airways that are blocked by tumors.
+Photodynamic therapy (PDT)^{82, 83} can be used to treat tumors in the outer layers of the windpipe or to open airways that are blocked by tumors.
 PDT uses a drug called a photosensitizer and a special light to kill cancer cells.
 After the drug is given through a vein, a bronchoscope is used to shine a special light on the tumor and activate the drug.
 PDT is usually only used on small tumors since the light that is used cannot pass through bigger tumors.

-NSCLC Treatment Options by Disease Stage84,85
+First-line Treatment Options by Disease Stage